-While each episode features a general overview of the participant’s life story, particularly as it relates to food, we are expanding that narrative by providing the full interview transcript, albeit condensed and lightly edited.
+While each episode features a general overview of the participant’s life story, particularly as it relates to food, we are expanding that narrative by providing the full interview, albeit condensed and lightly edited.
 It’s their story, in their own words.
 To kick things off, we are spotlighting Esneider Arevalo, our Queens walks leader, and his family recipe for traditional golden arepas, made from freshly ground and soaked cracked hominy corn.

 I’m originally from Colombia, from the area of Medellin.
 My family is from La Estrella, which is right nearby – I partially grew up there, at my grandfather’s farm.
 I migrated to the United States in the late 1980s and have been living in Jackson Heights, Queens, for the past 30 plus years.